 This lit a match.
 FData opened a chapter dedicated to North America, followed by chapters in Australasia, India, and South America.
 Every chapter works together to develop strong open banking initiatives and regulations for consumers in their region.

-While all of these markets are creating a foundation for customer data rights, Gavin says the most successful markets have technology standards for high-quality APIs.
+While these markets are creating a foundation for customer data rights, Gavin says the most successful markets have technology standards for high-quality APIs.

-But the real dream here, Gavin says, is a global Open Banking standard.
+But the actual dream here, Gavin says, is a global open banking standard.

 One API.
 One common shared way to bind all the banks in the world together, the way the internet binds all the world’s computers together.
 So that, instead of banking being confusing, opaque, and expensive, it becomes simple, clear, and empowering.